Rafay is the leading Rancher alternative:

 Switch to Using Every Single Feature In Your Favorite Managed Kubernetes Service

-With Rancher, customers end up compromising EKS/AKS capabilities and services.
+With Rancher, customers end up compromising on EKS/AKS features & capabilities.

 Best-in-Class Customer Success with Kubernetes and Ecosystem Experts Available 24x7

-With Rancher, customers face significant support challenges, risking project delays and unhappy internal users.
+With Rancher, customers face significant support challenges, resulting in project delays and unhappy internal users.

-Stop struggling to find and retain the expertise to manage and maintain Kubernetes distributions, tools, and infrastructures.
-Leverage Rafay as an extension of your team, available 24×7 with experience running Kubernetes at scale.
+Stop struggling to find and retain the talent needed to manage Kubernetes clusters, ecosystem tooling and the underlying infrastructure.
+Leverage Team Rafay as an extension of your team; we are available 24×7, and have experience running Kubernetes at scale.

 Frequently Asked Questions